bgrohman/vim-bg-tables/readme.md

 * Converts the table over the given range into CSV formatted data.
 * Uses the supplied separator or "," if none is provided.
 * Can be used with visual ranges, too.
+* Useful for making large changes to a table - convert it to CSV, make your edits, and then convert back to a table.

 ## Global Options